ch8n/Compose-Fruit-Ninja/README.md

-# Compose-FireWorks
+# Compose-Fruit-Ninja :kiwi_fruit:
-FireWorks 🎆 and Celebrations 💥 on Jetpack Compose Desktop 🚀, using Canvas API 🎨
+Welcome Fruit Ninja on Jetpack Compose Desktop 🚀, using Canvas API 🎨

 ## How to Run
 - From gradle tab from right-hand side